Naman-8bit/FPGA_based_K-means_accelerator/README.md

 # FPGA-Based K-Means Clustering Accelerator

 ## Overview
-This repository contains a hardware accelerator for K-means clustering on FPGAs.
-It offloads the mathematically heavy inference phase from software to physical silicon.
-By computing the Euclidean distance to multiple centroids simultaneously, it bypasses standard CPU sequential bottlenecks.
-Currently configured for real-time RGB image segmentation.
+This repository is an effort to implement the inference phase of the K-means clustering algorithm in hardware, exploring and exploiting the parallelism of the algorithm to accelerate computation beyond the sequential execution model of traditional CPUs.
+The current implementation is configured for real-time RGB image segmentation on FPGAs.
 ---

 ## Core Hardware Architecture
 To achieve parallelism, the hardware computes all centroid distances concurrently.
+Currently for demo set 3 centroids with R,G and B.

 ```mermaid
 graph TD